tblobaum/thenewworldpost.com/_posts/entertainment/2015-11-28-kylo-ren-of-star-wars-the-force-awakens-was-inspired-by-nazis.markdown

 ---
 layout: post
 author: Thomas James Blobaum
-title:  "Kylo Ren Of ‘Star Wars: The Force Awakens’ Was Inspired By Nazis"
+title:  "Kylo Ren Of ‘Star Wars: The Force Awakens’ Was Inspired By The Nazis in Nebraska"
 date:   2022-01-01 04:44:00 -0600
 categories: Entertainment Nebraska
 featured-image: kylo-ren-nazis.jpg